ManishhKapal/ManishhKapal/README.md

 ## 🚀 About Me

-I'm a final-year Computer Science student with a strong foundation in **software engineering, data analytics, and intelligent systems**.
+I'm a Computer Science student with a strong foundation in **software engineering, data analytics, and intelligent systems**.
 I build real-world applications that merge backend efficiency with AI-driven insights.

 💡 Passionate about leveraging tech to solve real problems
 🧠 Constantly learning — currently diving deeper into LLMs and cloud-native development